ga-curriculum/men-stack-embedding-related-data-skyrockit/build-the-homepage/README.md

 ## Updating homepage starter code

-Initially, the `MEN Stack Auth Template` provides a generic homepage setup.
+Initially, the **MEN Stack Auth Template** provides a generic homepage setup.
 This page uses conditional rendering to show different content based on whether a user is signed in or not.
 We will tailor this page to align with the Skyrockit app's theme, focusing on job application tracking.

-Here’s the original homepage code:
+Here's the original homepage code:

 ```html
 <!DOCTYPE html>